 Is the quality of teaching the same as in-person?

 Yes – we believe our online courses are just as good as our in-person classroom courses, and so do a lot of our students.

 As part of our modular courses, you’re able to receive similar ground school hours as a full-time, classroom-based modular course (for an ATPL course, 65 hours of live tuition is required).
-Students are taught by the same team of experienced instructors, be it an online or classroom course (currently we are not able to offer classroom tuition due to Ccovid-19 but, we are hoping to return to the classroom once it is safe to do so), students can ask questions during live webinars, by email or on our private Facebook groups for Bristol Groundschool students.
+Students are taught by the same team of experienced instructors, be it an online or classroom course, students can ask questions during revision weeks, by email or on our private Facebook groups for Bristol Groundschool students.

-Is there any travel involved with a distance learning course?
+Is there any travel involved with an ATPL distance learning course?